Navigate in Tables

 Intent Verification Rules (Colorizing Columns)

-To create a new rule, you need to specify its
+To create a new rule, you need to specify

-Rule name and select a
+Rule name and select the

 Colorized column.
 Adding the rule to a

-Dashboard page for more details).
+(check Dashboard documentation for more details).

 Finally, specify a filter rule to colorize the selected column:

 - Choose the color to apply rules to.

 - Add rules based on the same logic as described in Advanced Filtering.

 - A color can be designated as a